 - 1. Disconnect power to the unit and remove furnace section access panel. - 2.
-Remove burner assembly: - Disconnect the wires from the gas valve after noting which wires are connected to each terminal. - b.
+Remove burner assembly: - a.
+Disconnect the three wires from the gas valve after noting which wires are connected to each terminal. - b.
 Disconnect wires from the flame rod and ignition electrode. - c.
 Disconnect the gas piping at the union. - d.
 The entire burner assembly can now be removed from the unit.